Sesame Egg Fried Rice

 This sesame egg fried rice is easy and delicious.
 You can make it within 10 minutes.

-Season the 2.5 cups of cooked or leftover rice with soy sauce, dark soy sauce, and some sambal chili sauce for a spicy kit.
-If you don’t have this brand, use your favorite chili sauce.
-These 3 ingredients make great flavors; no need to add any special seasonings.
-Give it a taste to adjust the sodium level.
+Season the rice with soy sauce, dark soy sauce, and some sambal chili sauce.
+Taste to adjust the flavor.
 All the salty seasonings are in the rice, so it should be slightly saltier than your normal taste.
-Later on, it will balance out with the eggs and a bit of vegetable.
+Later on, it will balance out with the eggs and a bit of vegetables.

-Turn the heat to high and pre-heat the wok thoroughly until it is smoking hot.
-While waiting, quickly crack 3 large eggs and beat them well.
-Add 1.5 tbsp of pork lard and swirl to melt it.
-Add the egg, and it should set immediately.
-Quickly break it into small pieces and remove it from the wok.
+Preheat the wok over high heat until it is smoking hot, then add the pork lard.
+Pour the whisked egg, and it should set immediately.
+Quickly break the egg into small pieces and remove it from the wok.

 Add a little bit more oil and saute the minced aromatics until fragrant.
 Add diced red and green bell pepper and cook to your desired doneness.
 Add the rice and stir over high heat until you can see some grains dancing and jumping at the bottom of the wok.

 Introduce the egg back to the wok.
 Sprinkle the diced scallions and the toasted sesame seeds.
 Add a drizzle of sesame oil.
 Give it a final toss and serve.